tdevere/ADO_DNS_LABS/labs/lab1/README.md

 # Lab 1: Access Reliability Scenario

+## 📧 Background Story

+> **Read the full scenario:** [SCENARIO.md](SCENARIO.md)

+You are Jordan Chen, DevOps Engineer at Contoso HealthTech Solutions.
+Your application developer Maya reported that the patient portal deployment pipeline has been failing since this morning with Key Vault access errors.
+After initial investigation, you discovered the build agent is resolving the Key Vault FQDN to a public IP instead of the private endpoint IP.

+Your manager has opened a Microsoft support case, but you want to dig deeper while waiting for their response.

+---

-## 🎯 The Situation
+## 🎯 Your Mission

-**Monday, 9:00 AM:** Your team's deployment pipeline suddenly started failing.
-The build agent can't retrieve secrets from Key Vault.

-**What you know:**
-- The pipeline worked fine on Friday
-- No one touched the pipeline YAML or agent configuration over the weekend
-- Developers are blocked and asking what's wrong

-**What you don't know:**
-- On Friday evening, the infrastructure team made some "routine maintenance changes" to the Azure networking resources
-- They didn't mention it because "nothing customer-facing changed"
-- The change wasn't documented in your team's change log

-**Your mission:** Figure out why the pipeline can't connect to Key Vault and restore service.
+Investigate the DNS resolution issue preventing the build agent from accessing Key Vault via its private endpoint.
+Use diagnostic tools and Azure Portal to identify the root cause and restore pipeline functionality.

 > **Real-World Context**
-> This scenario happens constantly in production.
-Someone makes a "small infrastructure change" (updates a DNS record, modifies a VNet link, changes a firewall rule) without realizing it will break a pipeline.
-You can't just "re-run Terraform" because you don't control those resources, or the Terraform state is out of sync with reality.
-You need to diagnose what actually changed in Azure and fix it manually before you can update your IaC.
+> This scenario mirrors common production incidents where infrastructure changes (DNS records, VNet links, firewall rules) break pipelines unexpectedly.
+You can't always wait for support or "re-run Terraform" when IaC state is out of sync with reality.
+You need to diagnose what changed in Azure and fix it manually.

 ---